-In the new omni channel paradigm, where multiple digital touchpoints are connected to offer one of many customer perspectives, the need for intelligent apps and systems, becomes essential.
+In the new omnichannel paradigm, where multiple digital touch points are connected to offer a seamless customer experience, the need for intelligent apps becomes essential.
 Thanks to machine learning (ML) and deep learning techniques, this is now possible.
 Nowadays, there are a lot of open-source software libraries for Artificial Intelligence (AI) that have become popular.
 However, TensorFlow stands out from the competition.

 For easy understanding, debugging, and optimization of TensorFlow programs, its creators came up with TensorBoard, which is a suite of visualization tools.
-Allowing you to visualize graphs to plot quantitative metrics on executing the graph and display additional data, such as images to pass through it.
-The table below depicts the same:
+They allow you to visualize graphs to plot quantitative metrics on executing the graph and display additional data, such as images to pass through it.

 - Its responsive build allows easy visualization of every aspect of a graph.

-- Owing to its platform flexibility, parts of it can exist standalone and others merged.
+- Owing to its platform flexibility, parts of it can exist standalone, and others can be merged.

-- When it comes to distributed computing, it is easily identifiable on both CPU and GPU.
+- When it comes to distributed computing, it is identifiable on both CPU and GPU.

-- Its auto differentiation capabilities benefit gradient-based machine learning algorithms.
-This allows you to compute several derivatives of values in relation to other values, thus leading to a graph extension.
+- Machine learning algorithms allow you to compute several derivatives of values to other values, thus leading to a graph extension.

 - It offers advanced support for queues, asynchronous computation, and threads.